miro662/r5os/README.md

 ## How to run

-r5os uses LLVM to be built.
-You can build `r5os` using make:
+r5os uses cmake and LLVM to be built.
+You can build `r5os` using cmake:

 ```
+cmake .
 make
 ```